JetBrains/Qodana/topics/qodana-inspection-output.md

-[//]: # (title: Qodana code inspection output formats)
+[//]: # (title: Qodana output formats)

 ## Basic output

-<link-summary>Each Qodana code inspection run produces the following output located in the output directory.</link-summary>
+<link-summary>Each Qodana analysis produces the following output located in the output directory.</link-summary>

 Each Qodana code inspection run produces the following output located in the output directory: